eperegrino24/Elk_Stack_Installation/README.md

 - Start the Ansible container
 - SSH into the Ansible container

-Copy the provided configuration file for Filebeat to your Ansible container:
+Copy the provided configuration file for Filebeat to your Ansible container: [Filebeat Config-File](Images/filebeat-configuration.yml)

 - Note that when text is copy and pasted from the web into your terminal, formatting differences are likely to occur that will corrupt this configuration file.